-The Bank manages concentration risk by means of appropriate structural limits and borrowerwise limits based on credit-worthiness.
+The Bank manages concentration risk by means of appropriate structural limits and borrower-wise limits based on credit-worthiness.
 Credit concentration in the Bank's portfolios is monitored for the following:

-- Large exposures to the individual clients or group: The Bank has individual borrower-wise exposure ceilings based on the internal rating of the borrower as well as group-wise borrowing limits which are continuously tracked and monitored. - Geographic concentration for real estate exposures. - Concentration by Industry: Industry analysis plays an important part in assessing the concentration risk within the loan portfolio.
+- Large exposures to the individual clients or group: The Bank has individual borrower-wise exposure ceilings based on the internal rating of the borrower as well as group-wise borrowing limits which are continuously tracked and monitored. - Concentration by Industry: Industry analysis plays an important part in assessing the concentration risk within the loan portfolio.
 Industries are classified into various categories based on factors such as demand-supply, input related risks, government policy stance towards the sector and financial strength of the sector in general.
 Such categorization is used in determining the expansion strategy for the particular industry.